mapping-elections/site/_maps/meae.congressional.congress13.vt.county.md

 Vermont elected six Democratic-Republican to the Thirteenth Congress.

+Following the 1810 Census, Vermont gained two more seats in the House of Representatives.

 For the first time, Vermont used a statewide at-large system for electing members to Congress.
-Vermont was apportioned two more seats in the House of Representatives.

 ::: {.results-table}
 <table>